Bounds on alternating surgery slopes: Examples and questions

 \begin{exam} Let $K$ denote the $(-2,3,7)$-pretzel knot.
 It is well-known that $K$ admits two lens space surgeries \cite{fintushel80lenssurgery}.
 This implies that $K$ is an $L$-space knot and in particular that it has alternating surgeries.
 The Alexander polynomial is

 The corresponding non-zero torsion coefficients are $t_0=t_1=2$ and $t_2=t_3=t_4=1$.
-From Lemma~\ref{lem:mubound} we can deduce that the stable part of the corresponding changemaker vector is $(3,2,2)$.
+From Lemma~\ref{lem:mubound} we can deduce that the stable coefficients of the corresponding changemaker vector are $(2,2,3)$.
 If we apply Theorem~\ref{thm:widthbound} to $K$, then integer $N$ we obtain is $N=3^2+2^2+2^2 + 2=19$.
 Therefore, if $S_r^3(K)$ is an alternating surgery, then $18\leq r \leq 20$.

 Since the changemaker lattice

 does not admit an obtuse superbase, we see that $S^3_r(K)$ cannot be an alternating surgery for $19<r \leq 20$.

 In fact, $K$ arises through the construction given in Section~\ref{sec:Montytrick}, and for each $r$ in $18\leq r\leq 19$, $S_r^3(K)$ branches over an alternating knot or link obtained by tangle replacement on the knot $8_{17}$, as shown in Figure~\ref{fig:pretzelexample}. \end{exam}